MI Supreme Court to decide on voter rights petition after board deadlocks - NewsBreak

 MI Supreme Court to decide on voter rights petition after board deadlocks

-(WXYZ) — The Board of State Canvassers has deadlocked 2-2 to certify a proposal that would expand voter rights in Michigan.
+The Board of State Canvassers has deadlocked and 2-2 to certify a proposal that would expand voter rights in Michigan.
 The decision on the petition will now go to the Michigan Supreme Court to determine if it will be on the November ballot.

 The proposal would make changes that would make it easier for people to vote.
 Those changes include adding more absentee ballot drop boxes and putting pre-paid postage on absentee applications and envelopes, providing nine days of early in-person voting, allow Michiganders voting in military to have their ballot counted if postmarked by election day and more.